G-7 nations gather to pledge 1B vaccine doses for world - WTMJ

 China and Russia have shared their domestically produced vaccines with some needy countries, often with hidden strings attached.
 U.S. national security adviser Jake Sullivan said Biden “does want to show — rallying the rest of the world’s democracies — that democracies are the countries that can best deliver solutions for people everywhere.”

-Miller reported from Washington.
-Lawless reported from Falmouth, England.
-AP writer Danica Kirka in Falmouth, England Sylvie Corbet in Paris, and Jonathan Lemire in Plymouth, England, contributed to this report.
+Miller reported from Washington, Lawless from Falmouth, England.
+Associated Press writers Danica Kirka in Falmouth, England; Sylvie Corbet in Paris; Jamey Keaten in Geneva; and Jonathan Lemire in Plymouth, England, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.